ssbc/go-secretstream/boxstream/README.md

-# box-stream
+# boxstream

-This package aims to implement https://github.com/dominictarr/pull-box-stream in Go (without the pull).
+This package implements [pull-box-stream](https://github.com/dominictarr/pull-box-stream) in Go (without the pull).